Open August 1987

 Who Controls The Centre?

-The Trust is managed by a committee which meets twice yearly and is elected at the annual general meeting.
+The Trust is managed by a committee which meets every year and is elected at the annual general meeting.

 The present members of the committee are: